crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/testing/bdd.md

 The intent of these tests are to focus on the responses and requests to the web-interface and RESTful API.

+Core BDD Commands:
+1. test - runs the complete suite
+2. feature - runs a single feature test file
+3. scenario - runs a single test from a feature file
+4. steps - shows available steps already created when creating new scenarios

+> The site you are trying to test MUST BE RUNNING!

 ### Using the BDD tool

 1. `cd /opt/dell/crowbar_framework/BDD`